Summer biogas digester overheating prevention is essential for small AD Plant profitability, process stability, and fugitive CH4 emissions avoidance.

 Uncontrolled heating of the digester is harmful whenever the temperature rise is too fast and strong.
 An increase of 3 – 4 °C within two weeks can damage the whole biology to an extent that the plant “crashes”.
 An especially low resilience is shown by AD plants, which for example suffer from a lack of micronutrients or which are biologically overloaded.
 That’s the importance of summer biogas digester overheating prevention. via friedmann-biogaspraxis.com

 Factors to Consider About AD Plant Heating

-The mean surrounding temperature and it’s seasonal variations are very important.
-Biogas plants without heating system work, therefore, only in warmer regions for the whole year.
+The mean surrounding temperature and its seasonal variations are very important.
+Biogas plants without a heating system work, therefore, only in warmer regions for the whole year.
 In regions with extreme temperature variations, for instance in Turkey (hot summer, cold winter), the biogas plant should be built under the ground for natural insulation to reduce the risk of damaging thermal shock.
-Hence, the biogas plant would run constantly all-year.
+Hence, the biogas plant would run constantly all year.
 Before implementation, at least an approximated average temperature profile and expected extremes over the year should be available for the site.

 Conclusion to Summer Biogas Digester Overheating